 The new Stockton University Atlantic City campus is conveniently located at the intersection of Atlantic, Albany and Pacific avenues, with apartments for over 500 students overlooking the beach and Boardwalk.
 From shopping and restaurants, the art district, local attractions, entertainment and the famous Atlantic City Boardwalk, students will immerse themselves in the local scene, participate in service-learning and community engagement projects.

-Stockton’s Atlantic City campus is accessible by major highways and will feature ample parking for students and residents, with 879 spaces available.
-South Jersey Gas’s office building will sit atop the parking garage and will have additional spaces for their employees and customers.
-And for those that need a ride, Stockton’s shuttle system will be expanded to provide convenient access between the main campus in Galloway and the Atlantic City campus.
+Stockton Atlantic City is accessible by major highways and will feature ample parking for students and residents. with 879 spaces available.
+Stockton’s shuttle system provides convenient access between the Galloway campus and the Atlantic City campus.

 The project is the result of an extensive and collaborative planning process involving multiple partners, including AC Devco, South Jersey Industries, county and state government, unions, and contractors.
 As such, the project was recognized with a NJ Alliance for Action Award, a non-profit, non-partisan coalition of economic leaders.
 The Alliance recognized the partners on the project, including: AC Devco, Atlantic County Board of Chosen Freeholders, Atlantic County Improvement Authority, Elkus Manfredi Architects, HLW International, Joseph Jingoli & Son, NJ Economic Development Authority, Northeast Regional Council of Carpenters, SOSH Architects, South Jersey Building & Construction Trades Council, and South Jersey Industries.